Generate Podcasts With AI

 Other TTS Options

 If you don't want to use my tool, I recommend ElevenLabs GenFM.
-ElevenLabs has near-perfect voice realism.
-I'd personally stop your search there, I went down the Speechify vs Natural Reader vs ... rabbithole, and Eleven wins all day every day.
-I compare models here (my tool uses Kokoro by default; Qwen3-TTS for voice-cloning)
+ElevenLabs has near-perfect voice realism and is the right pick if you want full-book audiobook narration from EPUB/PDF — a feature my tool no longer supports.
+I'd personally stop your search there for audiobooks; I went down the Speechify vs Natural Reader vs ... rabbithole, and Eleven wins all day every day.
+I compare models here (my tool uses Kokoro by default; Qwen3-TTS for voice-cloning).

 Want to Use My Voice?